 As you walk around, you can’t help but spot architectural features that give you a glimpse of the building’s former use.

 Most importantly, the Alcazaba boasted an elevated position that meant that watchmen could see what was happening for miles around.
+Quite lucky for us, really – it lends itself perfectly to stunning views of Malaga and its surrounds.

 Points of Interest